hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 Use the help dropdown to provide users with access to support and helpful resources that can be easily accessible from anywhere within the application—for example, links to the help center, documentation, or tutorials.

-Avoid placing non-help related links or actions, such as user settings or navigation links.
+Avoid placing non-help related links or actions, such as user settings or navigation links within the menu.

 ![Help dropdown menu in side-nav's header](/assets/components/side-nav/help-dropdown.png)